 The best way to start building awareness about your book is to start telling people about it yourself!
 After all, if you are not going to plug your own book, how do you expect anyone else to help promote it and spread the word for you?
 It is a massive accomplishment to publish a book and it’s something you should be proud enough about to shout from the rooftops.
 I started by telling my friends, family, and people I work with and exercise with at the gym.
 You’ll be surprised how much momentum this can get you if you do it well.
 Word of mouth is the all time best form of marketing.
 People tell their friends who tell their friends, and that’s how it all starts!

-Content Source and Special Thanks to Bookbub.com and eBookit.com and sources.
+Content Source and Special Thanks to Bookbub.com and eBookit.com and other sources.